March 29, 2020

 By the braes of Balquhidder.."

-I guess many found some inspiration here, no matter the millennium.
-Anyway, as more trails waited to be explored, I set off.
-Yey!
+I guess many found some poetic inspiration here, no matter the millennium.
+But anyway, more trails waited to be explored, so I set off again.
+Yay!

-Once I returned to the parking lot, I was happy and ready for the next week.
-I can't stress enough how vital are these personal escapes.
+By the time I returned to the parking lot, I was happy and ready for the next week.
+I can't stress enough how vital these personal escapes are.
 Whatever activities suit, they improve physical state and recharge mental well-being.
 Cheers to the local trail builders for the day.

 If you liked this article, you are welcome to explore my Blog Archives for more posts, like: